janos/schulze/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/resenje.org/schulze)](https://pkg.go.dev/resenje.org/schulze)
 [![NewReleases](https://newreleases.io/badge.svg)](https://newreleases.io/github/janos/schulze)

-Schulze is a Go implementation of the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method) electoral system.
+Schulze is a Go implementation of the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method) voting system.
 The system is developed in 1997 by Markus Schulze.
 It is a single winner preferential voting.
 The Schulze method is also known as Schwartz Sequential dropping (SSD), cloneproof Schwartz sequential dropping (CSSD), the beatpath method, beatpath winner, path voting, and path winner.

 The Schulze method is a [Condorcet method](https://en.wikipedia.org/wiki/Condorcet_method), which means that if there is a candidate who is preferred by a majority over every other candidate in pairwise comparisons, then this candidate will be the winner when the Schulze method is applied.